University of New England (United States): History

 In October 2020, the University of New England received a gift of $30 million from the Harold Alfond Foundation as part of a major investment in eight Maine institutions for the purpose of growing the state’s workforce and economy and supporting quality health care.
-The grant will support the construction of a new facility for the relocation of the University’s College of Osteopathic Medicine from the Biddeford Campus to the Portland Campus, the establishment of a new Institute for Interprofessional Education and Practice, and the acceleration of high-growth undergraduate and graduate programs on the Biddeford Campus to meet student demand and workforce needs, such as aquaculture, entrepreneurship, criminal justice, sports media communication, and others.
+The grant supported the construction of a new facility for the relocation of the University’s College of Osteopathic Medicine from the Biddeford Campus to the Portland Campus, the establishment of a new institute for Interprofessional Education and Practice, and the acceleration of high-growth undergraduate and graduate programs on the Biddeford Campus to meet student demand and workforce needs, such as aquaculture, entrepreneurship, criminal justice, sports media communication, and others.

+In 2025, UNE opened the Harold and Bibby Alfond Center for Health Sciences, which now serves as a hub of medical and interprofessional education on UNE’s Portland Campus.

-James D. Herbert, Ph.D., serves as UNE's sixth president.
+James D. Herbert serves as UNE's sixth president.
 His tenure began on July 1, 2017, immediately following the 11-year tenure of Danielle N. Ripich.

 Campuses

 UNE offers three campuses that provide students with a range of learning environments.
-The university's two campuses in coastal Maine, USA, house undergraduate, graduate, and professional programs, while its Tangier Campus provides a semester-abroad opportunity in Morocco.
+The university's two campuses in coastal Maine house undergraduate, graduate, and professional programs, while its Tangier Campus provides a semester-abroad opportunity in Morocco.